Homeowner's Permit and Registration

 General Contractor Registration

-A person who is not licensed in the State of Texas to perform electrical, mechanical, and plumbing work may perform electrical, mechanical, or plumbing trade work under a Homestead Permit if certain requirements are met.
+A person not licensed in Texas to perform electrical, mechanical, and plumbing work may perform electrical, mechanical, or plumbing trade work under a Homestead Permit if specific requirements are met.

 Use our Homestead Permit Qualification Wizard to determine if you qualify to perform the trade work under the Homestead Permit.